 What is NIL Income Tax Return?

-NIL ITR is Income Tax Return only, filed by an assessee to disclose his total income earned during a financial year.
+NIL Income Tax Return (ITR) is filed only by an assessee to disclose his total income earned during a financial year.
 However, on such income no tax is payable which can be due to the reason that his total income falls under the basic exemption limit on which tax is not payable or after claiming certain deductions / exemptions ultimately no tax is payable.
 As there is no tax liability therefore, these kinds of returns are known as Nil Return.

 Any assessee who earns income during the year on which tax is not payable can file NIL Returns.
 Assessee like Individuals, Companies or LLPs etc. can file NIL Returns if they have not earned any profit during a financial year.